SAP-samples/kyma-runtime-extension-samples/user-propagation-via-xsuaa/README.md

 - [ ] The c4c-extension-with-user-context is not providing a proper response when a 401 occurs, UI receives 201 (login with uaa user to test)
 - [x] Can the login screen be configured to only allow IAS auth, may be a property in xsuaa instance config?

-## Create trust between SCP and IAS
+## Create Trust Between SCP and IAS

 <sup>Full details can be found at [help.sap.com](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/7c6aa87459764b179aeccadccd4f91f3.html#loio7c6aa87459764b179aeccadccd4f91f3) </sup>